-- 1 In CIS CSAT Pro, filter on IG1 and IG2 and Export Filtered CSV. - a Go to the Assessment Summary page for the assessment of interest (this is reachable from the Assessment Summary tab at the top of the Assessment Dashboard for that assessment). - b Click the Filter button. - c Select "IG-1 & IG-2" for the Implementation Group filter and click Search. - d Click the "Export Filtered CSV" button to export the report. - 2 Copy your scores from the exported CSAT Pro CSV file to the CIS RAM for IG2 Workbook. - a In the CSAT Pro CSV file, copy the contents of column E (labeled "Sub-Control5 Score") excluding the heading row. - b Go to the "CIS CSAT Pro" tab in the CIS RAM for IG2 Workbook. - c Find the appropriate section in the "CIS CSAT Pro" tab based on which CIS Controls version you are using (either CSAT Pro for CIS Controls v7.1 or CSAT Pro for CIS Controls v8.0). - d Paste the copied data into the appropriate section of the "CIS CSAT Pro" tab. - i For instance, if you are using Controls v7.1, you might copy cells E2 to E141 from the CSAT Pro CSV to C5 to C146 in the "CIS CSAT Pro" tab of the CIS RAM for IG2 Workbook. - 3 Once scores are final, go to the appropriate CIS RAM tab "3a.
-Risk Register Controls v7.1" for v7.1 of the CIS Controls or "3b.
-Risk Register Controls v8" for v8 of the CIS Controls. - a Sort the Risk Register by 'CIS Safeguard #', lowest to highest.
-(This is a critical step, as the Risk Register is sorted by 'Asset Class' by default, not 'CIS Safeguard #') - Copy the scores in the "CIS RAM Maturity Score Final" column into the "Safeguard Maturity Score" column of the appropriate CIS RAM tab - "3a.
-Risk Register Controls v7.1" for v7.1 of the CIS Controls or "3b.
-Risk Register Controls v8" for v8 of the CIS Controls. - Right-click to copy and "Paste Special" as "Values" (e.g., 1,2,3). - Re-sort the Risk Register by 'Asset Class,' A > Z.
+1 In CIS CSAT Pro, filter on IG1, IG2, and IG3 and Export Filtered CSV.

-Note: Adjustments may need to be made based on your scoring from CSAT to CIS RAM.
+- a Go to the Assessment Summary page for the assessment of interest (this is reachable from the Assessment Summary tab at the top of the Assessment Dashboard for that assessment). - b All three IGs should be displayed by default when navigating to the Assessment Summary page without needing filtering. - c Click the "Export Filtered CSV" button to export the report. - 2 Copy your scores from the exported CSAT Pro CSV file to the CIS RAM for IG3 Workbook. - a In the CSAT Pro CSV file, copy the contents of column E (labeled "Sub-Control® Score") excluding the heading row. - b Go to the "CIS CSAT Pro" tab in the CIS RAM for IG3 Workbook. - c Note that CIS RAM for IG3 is only available for CIS Controls v8. - d Paste the copied data into the appropriate section of the "CIS CSAT Pro" tab. - For instance, for Controls v8, you might copy cells E2 to E154 from the CSAT Pro CSV to C5 to C157 in the "CIS CSAT Pro" tab of the CIS RAM for IG3 Workbook. - 3 Once scores are final, go to the tab, "3a.
+Risk Register Controls v8," for v8 of the CIS Controls. - 4 Copy the scores in the "CIS RAM Maturity Score Final" column into the "Safeguard Maturity Score" column of the tab, "3a.
+Risk Register Controls v8," for v8 of the CIS Controls. - a Right-click to copy and "Paste Special" as "Values" (e.g., 1,2,3). - Note: Adjustments may need to be made based on your scoring from CSAT to CIS RAM.